 Probiotic foods contain live cultures of bacteria and yeasts that are gut-friendly.
 The following foods contain probiotics:

 - Live-cultured yogurt

 Prebiotic foods contain fiber that makes its way to the large intestine largely undigested, where it feeds microbes that promote regularity.
 Consider it fertilizer for your gut flora.
 The following foods are considered good prebiotics:

-Disclaimer: This blog post on foods that bind vs. those foods that loosen stools, provides general information and discussion about medical issues and health-related subject matter.
-The words and other content provided in this post, and in any linked materials, are not intended and should not be construed as medical advice.
-If you or any other person has a medical concern, consult with an appropriately licensed physician or other health care professional immediately and do not rely on the information presented in this post.
-Never disregard professional medical advice or delay in seeking it because of something you have read in this blog post or in any linked materials.
+Disclaimer: This blog post on foods that bind vs. those that loosen stools provides general information and discussion about medical issues and health-related subject matter.
+The words and other content provided in this post and in any linked materials are not intended and should not be construed as medical advice.
+If you or any other person has a medical concern, consult with an appropriately licensed physician or other health care professional immediately.
+Do not rely on the information presented in this post.
+Never disregard professional medical advice or delay seeking it because of something you have read in this blog post or in any linked materials.
 If you think you may have a medical emergency, call your doctor or 911 immediately.